hwu0010/ENIGMA-PD/docs/resources/how_to_guides/neurobagel.md

   - Mark missing values.
   - Optionally add short human‑readable descriptions for uncommon variables.
 - Done?
 Upload the data dictionary to a protected ENIGMA-PD google drive folder or download it locally and share it with the ENIGMA-PD team by email.
+- !!! info "Privacy note:"
-- **Privacy note:** although the annotation interface is a web app, it runs entirely on your computer and Neurobagel **does not upload any data or retain data**.
+      Although the annotation interface is a web app, it runs entirely on your computer and Neurobagel **does not upload any data or retain data**.
 Your data are used only to populate the annotation interface (read columns and possible values).

 ### Why this helps
 - Produces a consistent, machine‑readable data dictionary for each cohort.